keithlennox/roku-feed/README.md

 ### PROJECT CONSTRAINTS

-- Users will schedule (CMS) videos on Roku by changing a value in a custom tag.
-Not all content in CPAD can go on Roku and CPAD does not have a Roku flag.
+- Users will schedule (CMS) videos by changing values in BC custom fields.
+At out request, BC added 10 additional custom fields.
-- We must store Roku series title, short descript, long descript, tags, genres, release date in Brightcove custom fields.
-- Any metadata must come from Brightcove.
-This is because calling Brightcove and CPAD increases complexity.
+- We will not use CPAD because it does not have a roku live/not live flag or video URLs so we would still need to call BC.
+Calling both is overly complex.
-- We have to make numerous calls to Brightcove: oauth, videos, and sources.
+- We have to make multiple calls to Brightcove: oauth, videos, and sources.
 Sources is the only place we can get the video URL.
 - We can only get max of 100 videos at a time and max of only 1 source at a time.
 - We will need to cache the feed in a json file.
 Brightcove calls can't be triggered by Roku because Roku will time out waiting for the calls to finish.
 - Roku requires still images for series.
 They will need to be stored on the node.js server or they may already exist on TVO server.
 - Users will not be able to upload series images on their own.
 We will have to do it for them.
 This is because there will be no front end for uploading images.
 - Brightcove URLs expire.
-We will have to ask them to extend the expiry time.
-Or have a proxy inbewteen roku feed and brightcove.
+At our request, they have extended the expiry time from 6 hrs to 7 days.
 - Agenda eps are in segments.
 Roku has no concept of segments.
 - We will need to call different Brightcove accounts in the same Roku channel.
 - Ownership is set at the channel level, NOT the series or video level!
-- Pub/kill dates are same for Roku as they are for web sites.
+- Pub/kill dates are the same for Roku as they are for web sites.
 These are set in the feed, under Content.
 - Roku Direct Publisher is slow to update which makes it slow to test and trouble shoot.
-- We cannot use the BC Playback API, which is simpler.
+- We cannot use the BC Playback API, which is much simpler.
 See constraints below.
 - We cannot use the BC Social Syndication API, which is much simpler.
 See contstraints below.
-- There is ZERO feed validation happening.
+- There is almost ZERO feed validation happening.
 Whatever is set on BC will go into the feed as is.

 ### PLAYBACK API CONSTRAINTS

 - The playback API returns everything in a single call (oauth, videos, sources).
 - The Playback API is faster.
-- But we cannot use it due to the following constraints.
+- But we cannot use it due to the following constraints:
 - Results are geo-restricted (may be able to locate AWS server in Canadian region)
 - Search returns max of 1000 videos.
 - Reference: apis.support.brightcove.com/playback/references/reference_v2.html